ardanlabs/gotraining/topics/language/exporting/README.md

 http://www.cs.cmu.edu/~mihaib/kernighan-interview/index.html

+_Can you tell us about the worse features of C, from your point of view?_

 _I think that the real problem with C is that it doesn't give you enough mechanisms for structuring really big programs, for creating ``firewalls'' within programs so you can keep the various pieces apart.
 It's not that you can't do all of these things, that you can't simulate object-oriented programming or other methodology you want in C. You can simulate it, but the compiler, the language itself isn't giving you any help._ - July 2000

 ## Design Guidelines